rajantank7/git-and-github/README.md

 # git-and-github
-demo of using git and github
+demo of using git and github.